holgerimbery/workshop-content/agents-3-challenges/README.md

 This agent serves as an excellent starting point for exploring Copilot Studio.

-Please remember to apply similar knowledge and actions.
 You can incorporate web search functionality, select a different response model, and include other elements you consider necessary.

 ## Challenge 02 - Develop an agent that can converse using your data from the beginning